poojachavan8225/poojachavan8225/README.md

 💻 Passionate about technology and continuous learning.

-🚀 Interested in building practical solutions, exploring new tools, and improving my technical skills.
+🚀 Interested in building practical solutions and exploring modern technologies.

-🌱 Always curious to learn, improve, and grow.
+🌱 Always learning, improving, and growing.
 ```

 ---